HerveAbdi/data4PCCAR/README.md

 ### sixBeers12Descriptors10Judges

-Ten tasters evaluated the intensity of twelve descriptors for six beers.
+   The average data obtained from ten tasters who evaluated the intensity of twelve descriptors for six wheat-based beers.
 These data can be used to illustrate: un-normed (or normed) Principal Component Analysis (PCA) or Correspondence Analysis (CA).